-Participants will also learn from dementia specialists about the different types of Dementia, including Alzheimer’s disease, and the typical symptoms that are expected as Dementia progresses and will address how to best defuse responsive behaviours that accompany each stage of Dementia.
+Participants will also learn from Dementia specialists about the different types of Dementia, including Alzheimer’s disease.
+The trainer will discuss the typical symptoms that are expected as Dementia progresses and will address how to best defuse responsive behaviours that accompany each stage of Dementia.

 - To provide an alternative way to offer care and support to individuals living with Dementia that improves quality of life.

 - To provide skills that will assist the caregiver to create a more purposeful, dignified and independent life for those living with Dementia by encouraging them to be as independent as possible.

 - To provide proven Montessori methodologies and systems, that can be used to help individuals living with Dementia retain their procedural memories for as long as possible.

 - To communicate effectively with individuals living with Dementia.

 - To understand the importance of socialization and community for ongoing health and well-being, including resources.

 - A knowledge of the different types of Dementia.